 Why is it that if we see a man go to the gym in the morning, we applaud his stamina and consistency, but when we see a woman do the same, we wonder where her kids are?

 If you feel like there’s pressure on you to be the one supporting your partner’s self-care, I want to gently challenge you: what if you fully supported you?
-I don’t want to take for granted how challenging it is to raise a family or to live your unique life.
+I don’t want to take for granted how challenging it is to raise a family, run a business or to live your unique life.
 Every woman has her own reasons why it’s hard to get time to herself.
 But she also has strength, flexibility, and creativity.
 And often a community and loved ones who would be honored to support her.

 What would it look like if your self-care was non-negotiable?
 What resources could you call upon to help you find a way?